jbencina/vecsync/README.md

 [1]: My research
 Enter the collection ID to sync (Default: 1):

-Syncing 15 files from local to OpenAI
+Synching 15 files from local to OpenAI
 Uploading 15 files to OpenAI file storage
 Attaching 15 files to OpenAI vector store